 It is essential to understand that Augustine's just war theory is not intended as a blanket justification for engaging in warfare.
-According to Augustine, the Catholic Church asserts that war is only permissible when conducted with the aim of achieving peace.
+According to Augustine, the Catholic Church asserts that war is only permissible when conducted to achieve peace.
 Thus, the ultimate goal remains the maintenance of harmonious relationships among humanity, a principle emphasized in Chapter V of Gaudium et Spes.